hkwu/Text-Adventure/README.md

 # Text-Adventure
 A text adventure in Python.
-Guidelines taken from Al Sweigart's guide to text games in Python.
+Kudos to Al Sweigart and Phillip Johnson for their Python text game guides.